regmi-sijan/RESEARCH/CorrBackground/README.md

 Update April, 26, 2025

 HistBothRangeV1.C is working as expected but does not produce best result.
 We are working on that to optimize this (we may modify our algorithm in code a bit).

+Update April 27, 2025
+HistBothRangeV2.C is working as expected but requires fine tune.
+This is different from V1 such that we directly project as per initial pairpT ranges.
+We are working on that to optimize this (we may modify our algorithm in code a bit).